dwyl/flutter-bloc-tutorial/README.md

 To create a `bloc` in Flutter, we need to:
 - provide an initial state.
-- set up event listeneders and handlers.
+- set up event listeners and handlers.
 - add events to `bloc` via `bloc.add`.

 Check the following piece of code.